-Graphically the boroughs or often quoted future borough models (called counties by callbook references) that comprise the 4 Judicial Districts.
+Graphically the U.S Census Districts (often called counties by callbook references) that comprise the 4 Judicial Districts.*

 A note from KL7J.

-There are no counties in Alaska because the conditions for statehood dictated by the USA under lobbying pressure from mining and salmon canning interests was no counties with their ability to tax them.
+There are no counties in Alaska because the conditions for statehood by the USA under lobbying pressure from mining and salmon canning interests was no counties with their ability to tax them.
 The Alaskan response in order to gain statehood was not to create counties.
-Alaska Constitution, Article 10, Section 3 subsequently mandated the entire state be divided into boroughs.
-There can be organized or unorganized types and models for future boroughs which are noted in the colors on the map.
+Alaska Constitution, Article 10, Section 3 subsequently mandated the entire state be divided into boroughs. (per: Tom Stewart - AK constitutional convention chairman).
 If a borough organized as a local government they could have taxing ability.
 A confusing designation is regions.
-One can not use tourism or state legislative regions such as South Central, South Eastern, Far North, Interior, etc., to define a judicial district as those regions can overlap judicial districts with similar names like SE=1, SW=2, SC=3, Central=4.
+One can not use tourism or state legislative regions such as South Central, South Eastern, Far North, Interior, to define a judicial district as those regions can overlap judicial districts with similar names.
 More information is available in a video by PBS television on Alaska Statehood.
 For now the County Hunters Award uses the 4 Judicial Districts to be utilized as counties.